RogelioASR/C/PI/PI.md

 Both players begin with 21 identical pieces, and the first player to achieve a line of four connected pieces wins the game.
 If all 42 places are played and no player has places four pieces in a row, the game is drawn.

-Since I can not use colors in my program to play, I will let the users choose their symbol the want to use in the vistual board.
+Since I cannot use colors in my program to play, I will let the users choose their symbol they want to use during the game.
-Using the ASCII caracters I will made the board the following way:
+Using the ASCII caracters I will make the board the following way:

         |   |   |   |   |   |   |   |
         |   |   |   |   |   |   |   |